bronzehedwick/chrisdeluca/content/article/practical-internet-privacy.md

 However, there is also real harm that comes from lack of privacy.
 From the tangible, like targeted harassment, to the less so, like an overall decrease in freedom of speech.
+This should be a concern to anyone who believes in democratic freedom.

+Even if you think you have nothing to hide, [you probably don't mean that](you probably don't mean that).

 If nothing else, much of the personally identifying information collected about you is done invisibly, your agreement to allowing it buried deep in a Terms of Service document nobody read.
-That disenfranchises you, the user, by removing your control over *your* data: information about you.
+That disenfranchises you, the user, by removing your control over *your* data.

 ## Improving your privacy